joseangelcrn/cocker-drive/README.md

 # Future thoughts

-### Visual
++ Tests for correct working of application.
+(Working on this, right now !)

-- Labeling system for each file. (like twitter)
++ Labeling system for each file. (like twitter)
-- Temporal urls for sharing and another uses.
++ Temporal urls for sharing and another uses.

-### About code

 + Fichero Class will be splited in two files:
   - FileBinManager: Refering to bin part of files (Uploading, deleting, etc..).
   - FileDataManager: Refering to storaged data on database about file information (Extension, created_at, real_name, hash_name,etc..).

 Those changes will produce an improving of code reading and comprehension.

-+ Tests for correct working of application.
-(Working on this, right now !)